kaskadi/action-generate-docs/test/element/usage/no-s3-push/validation.md

 ## Custom styles

-No custom CSS properties found in this element...
+No custom CSS properties found in this element.